searxng/searxng/docs/dev/makefile.rst

 - ``SEARXNG_PORT`` from :ref:`server.port <settings server>`

 The ``GIT_URL`` and ``GIT_BRANCH`` in the origin:`utils/brand.env` file, are
-readed from the git VCS and the branch that is checked out when ``make buildenv`` command runs.
+read from the git VCS and the branch that is checked out when ``make buildenv`` command runs.

 .. _brand: